gambitproject/gambit/doc/gui.efg.building.rst

 Gambit provides several methods to help manage the information structure in an extensive game.

-When building a tree, new moves can be placed in a given information set using the :ref:`Insert move dialog <adding-moves>`.
-Additionally, a node can be placed in the same information set as another using the drag-and-drop idiom described in :ref:`copying-trees`: dragging one node onto another and choosing :guilabel:`Put node in same information set` (or, when dropping on a terminal node, :guilabel:`Insert move using same information set`) from the popup menu.
+A node can be placed in the same information set as another using the drag-and-drop idiom described in :ref:`copying-trees`: dragging one node onto another and choosing :guilabel:`Put node in same information set` (or, when dropping on a terminal node, :guilabel:`Insert move using same information set`) from the popup menu.
+This is currently the only way to have a newly created move share an information set with an existing one; the :ref:`per-player submenu <adding-moves>` for adding a move always creates a fresh information set.

 The information set to which a node belongs can also be set by right-clicking the node and choosing :guilabel:`Node properties`